gn36/phpbb-ext-versionchecknotifier/README.md

 * Check the version of all extensions and notify administrators of any updates
 * Check the version of phpBB and notify administrators of any updates

-This extension is currently not compatible to phpBB 3.2.

 ## Installation